 HOW DO WE APPLY THIS TO OUR LIVES?

 6. How would it make a difference in facing hard times in your life if you know they are only temporary?

-7. Going back to the idea of how important perspective is, consider this line that represents eternity.
-Pretend this line represents all of history behind us, our present day, and all of eternity in front of us.
+7. This line represents all of history behind us, our present day, and all of eternity in front of us.
 How much of it would be taken up by your life here on earth?

 8. Our perspective also influences how we invest our life.
 Jesus understood this.
 Read Matthew 6:19–21.
 In what kinds of temporary treasures do people invest their time, talents, and finances?

 10. As you look back at the line representing eternity, how much of your life are you investing in things that last, and how much are you investing in things that don’t?

 11. What are some ways that you can invest more in eternity?

 For other illustrations of the concept and further study, check out Roger Hershey’s article. http://crupressgreen.com/an-eternal-perspective

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.